rwbl/hmitiles-for-domoticz/blueprints/devices/README.md

 You can pass custom attributes to isolate specific smart home hardware types or restrict screen space usages based on the physical dashboard requirements.

 ### Example 1: Specialized Sensor Filtering
-This card isolates and lists only devices containing the word "Ampere" in their name, constrained to a maximum vertical height footprint of 250 pixels:
+This tile isolates and lists only devices containing the word "Ampere" in their name, constrained to a maximum vertical height footprint of 250 pixels:
 ```html
 <div class="hmi-pack-tile" data-device-idx="0" data-type="devices" data-filter="Ampere" data-max-height="250px">
     <div class="hmi-tile-header">